qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 reference counting makes the creating thread the owner, and a `del` elsewhere would not deallocate.
 The sender, because a signal emitted from another thread is queued and, with no event loop, never delivered.

-### container-element-lease, proof-conversion-leases

-An element of a container argument is deleted while the call runs: the call leases an argument that is a wrapper, not the wrappers a list carries, and each element's lease is taken inside its converter. `processEvent([parker, victim], event)` on a `sample.ObjectType` calls `event()` on each element in order; the parker's override waits while another thread calls `Shiboken.delete(victim)`.

-Expected: the delete is deferred while the parker waits, the victim's `event()` runs on a live object, and the delete has run after the call.
-`Shiboken.dump()` separates destroyed from claimed, `isValid()` does not.

-`proof-conversion-leases` clears `ConversionLeasesKept`: the delete runs at once and the parker is left on a daemon thread - released, the native loop would call `event()` on freed memory.

-### dealloc-waits-for-lease, proof-dealloc-claim

-Dropping the last reference to a Python-owned parent runs its C++ destructor from the deallocator, and that destructor deletes the children.
-A thread holds a lease on a child through `Shiboken.VoidPtr(child)`, parked at `lease-after-acquire`, and the main thread drops the parent. `VoidPtr` copies the pointer and reads nothing behind it, so the run without the bit reports rather than crashes.

-Expected: `destroyed` of the child, connected directly, has not fired while the lease is open, and fires once afterwards on the thread that released it.

-`proof-dealloc-claim` clears `DeallocClaim`: the deallocator destroys the owned set without looking, and `destroyed` fires under the open lease.

-### dealloc-claim-survivor - a guard, no proof row

-The deallocator's claim stamps the owned set as the binding graph has it, and the graph can be wrong: `QQmlComponent.create()` parents the object on the component, whose destructor leaves it alone.
-A `Placed` object has a C++ wrapper and survives with a valid one, so the stamp has to be taken back once the destructor is past.

-Both paths are asked: a component dropped with no lease open, where the destructor runs in the deallocator, and one dropped while a `VoidPtr` lease on the survivor is parked, where it runs from the release and has to be refused while it waits, which shows it took that path.
-Expected: both survivors valid and answering their name.

-No `proof-*` row: the take-back has no bit, and clearing `DeallocClaim` drops the waiting path with the stamp, so the test would fail because nothing was refused - `dealloc-waits-for-lease`'s question, not this one.

-### teardown-detach-edge, proof-detach-checked-parent

-A child reparented in the middle of its parent's teardown. `killChild()` deletes a Python-built `sample.ObjectType`, whose destructor detaches its children in `_detachChildren()`.
-That thread parks at `detach-mid-round`, a child picked; the main thread then moves the child to a new parent, in C++ as well, so the destructor still to run leaves it alone.

-Expected: the child's binding parent is the new one, read from `Shiboken.dump()`.
-A `VoidPtr` lease on the child is then parked while `Shiboken.delete()` destroys the new parent, and the delete has to wait.
-Not covered: `runInvalidationPlan()`, the other site; it needs its own point.

-`proof-detach-checked-parent` clears `DetachCheckedParent`: pick and removal are two transactions with the point between them, and the removal takes the new parent's edge.
-With the bit set the point sits after the single transaction, where a reparent is harmless.

-### constructor-tail-lease, proof-constructor-tail-lease

-A generated constructor publishes the object and then still works on it, so `Shiboken.delete()` can reach it from the commit on.
-A `QObject` subclass puts `self` into a list and calls `super().__init__(tag=...)`, which `fillQtProperties()` hands to its Python `setTag()`; the thread parks at `ctor-after-publish` in `updateSourceObject()` and the main thread deletes it.
-Not `objectName`, whose setter takes a lease the waiting delete refuses.

-Expected: the delete is deferred while the constructor waits, the object is alive inside `setTag()`, `__init__` completes, and it is destroyed after.

-`proof-constructor-tail-lease` clears `ConstructorTailLease`: the delete runs at once and the constructor stays parked on a daemon thread - released, the setup would read `metaObject()` from freed memory.